prielhoffman/turtle-crossing-game/README.md

     ```

 ## How to Play

 1. Use the **Up** arrow key to move the turtle upwards.
 2. Avoid the moving cars as they cross the screen.
 3. Each time you reach the top of the screen, the level increases, and the cars speed up.
 4. If the turtle collides with a car, the game ends.

+## License

+This project is open-source and available under the MIT License.

+## Acknowledgements

+Inspired by Angela Yu’s course on Python development ("100 Days of Code: The Complete Python Pro Bootcamp" on Udemy).